-For the mathematically inclined reader, we will briefly elaborate the mathematical concepts that motivate \autoref{thm:Bose_sym_complexity_results}.
-While the symmetric subspace has been the subject of extensive study (see, e.g.\, \cite{harrow2013church, renner2008security, christandl2006structure}), comparatively less attention has been given to the space of Bose-symmetric operators and its elements.
-The representation theory of the symmetric group $S_n$ and the general linear group $GL(\HS)$ together with Schur-Weyl duality \cite{fulton2013representation, stevens2016schur, christandl2006structure} offer a robust mathematical framework for advancing our understanding of the space of Bose-symmetric operators.
-Firstly, we show that the space of these operators is isomorphic to a full matrix algebra over $\CC$ of polynomial size in $n$.
+For the mathematically inclined reader, we will briefly elaborate on the mathematical concepts that motivate \autoref{thm:Bose_sym_complexity_results}.
+While the symmetric subspace has been the subject of extensive study (see, e.g.\, \cite{harrow2013church, renner2008security, christandl2006structure}), comparatively less attention has been given to the space of (constrained) Bose-symmetric states and its elements (cf.\ \cite{gulati2026entanglementdickesubspace}).
+The representation theory of the symmetric group $S_n$ and the general linear group $\GLH$ together with Schur-Weyl duality \cite{fulton2013representation, stevens2016schur, christandl2006structure} offer a robust mathematical framework for advancing our understanding of the space of Bose-symmetric states.
+Firstly, we show that the space of these states is isomorphic to a full matrix algebra over $\CC$ with vector space dimension of polynomial size in $n$.
 This result leverages the $S_n\times\GLH$-bimodule structure of the symmetric subspace $\SymH\subseteq \HSn$, as established through Schur-Weyl duality.
-As a $S_n\times\GLH$-bimodule $\SymH$ decomposes into a simple Specht module and a simple Weyl module.
+As an $S_n\times\GLH$-bimodule, $\SymH$ decomposes as the tensor product of a simple Specht module and a simple Weyl (or Schur) module.
 However, as an $S_n$-module it decomposes into a direct sum of isomorphic trivial Specht modules.
 The multiplicity of this isotypic block is given by the $\CC$-vector space dimension of the corresponding Weyl module in the bimodule decomposition